ericwarren9/ericwarren9.github.io/_posts/2023-12-01-Sixth-Blog-Post.md

-# Classroom Career Over, Professional Journey Awaiting Takeoff
+# Classroom Learning Over, Professional Journey Awaiting Takeoff

 If you are a follower of the blog, I appreciate it.
 As you have read, I started off my journey as a data scientist by first learning what it meant to be one in a classroom setting.
 I learned some very valuable skills of how to read, scrape, manipulate, and model data, along with countless amounts of other technical and soft skills.
-I wanted to share that after completing my last project for my Data Science in R class, I have learned adequate skills to start my professional path as a data scientist.
+I wanted to share that after completing my last project for my Data Science class, I have learned adequate skills to start my professional path as a data scientist.

 My project featured scraping, manipulating, and modeling data on NFL quarterbacks salaries and performance.
 All of this was developed into a [Shiny Application](https://3foak4-eric-warren.shinyapps.io/Predicting_NFL_QBs_Salaries_by_Performance/), which please feel free to view and play around with to see what NFL quarterbacks **should** be getting paid in the inflated market.
 If you would like to see the machine learning techniques and how the application was made, feel free to check out my [GitHub repository](https://github.com/ericwarren9/ST-558-Project-4) that contains all of the information.